-The ( /1) Programming and Debug Perspective allows interaction with Achronix FPGAs via JTAG through a JTAG pod or embedded JTAG controller device.
+The ($\stackrel{e}{=}^{0}$) Programming and Debug Perspective allows interaction with Achronix FPGAs via JTAG through a JTAG pod or embedded JTAG controller device.
 Downloading the device configuration and debugging will typically happen from here.

-By default, this perspective contains the Snapshot Debugger View (see page 142), Download View (see page 51), TCL Console View (see page 147), and the Editor area, which can contain any ACE Editor or Report.
+- Snapshot Debugger View (see page 139)

+- Download View (see page 51)

+- Tcl Console View (see page 144)

+The Programming and Debug Perspective also contains the Editor area, which can contain any ACE Editor or Report.

-For more information on using this perspective, see Running the Snapshot Debugger (see page 318) and Playing a STAPL File (Programming a Device) (see page 334)
+For more information on using this perspective, see Running the Snapshot Debugger (see page 327) and Playing a STAPL File (Programming a Device) (see page 342)